Nearly everyone will experience some form of lower back pain at some point in their lifetime.

 Although occasionally wearing unsupportive shoes such as flip flops or high heels is unlikely to cause lower back problems, prolonged or frequent wear can put increased pressure on your lower spine.

 Orthotics – on sale here at the Paul Gough Physio Rooms – are a tool many people suffering from lower back pain make the most of.
-They are proven to help your posture.
+They are proven to help your posture, easy to use and extremely beneficial for pain relief.

 Being overweight increases the strain on your lower back, especially as you get older.